-Weather is always a factor in Spa, but the potential for heavy rain could have surprising implications on the Power Units.
-If water enters, the high volume of electrical systems in the PU could short out.
+Weather is always a factor in Spa, but rain can cause issues for the contemporary power units, which are loaded with electrical systems.
+If water enters, these systems could short out.
 F1 cars are now equipped with military spec wiring but special care will be taken to insulate the systems against the humidity, with ducts fitted to divert rain away from the systems in case of torrential rain.
 It's a useful precaution as it has rained in Spa every year since 2007!

 Eau Rouge is the most famous turn on the Spa-Francorchamps circuit.
 It is technically more of a left hand kink in the track as it rises from La Source and crosses the Eau Rouge stream.
 A blind summit and a bump on the exit make it a fiendish challenge to get right.
 Eau Rouge is now taken flat out at 310kph but it took until the mid-point of the V8 era for cars to have the right power-to-grip ratio to floor it through the bend.
 At the start of the V8s and all through the V10s drivers would lift off to scrub some speed for the entry and apex.